Service & Support

 Why Buy a Home Automation System?

 The top performers in our review are Crestron, the Gold Award winner; Control4, the Silver Award winner; and Savant, the Bronze Award winner.
-Here’s more on choosing a provider to meet your needs, along with detail on how we arrived at our ranking of 10 systems.
+Here’s more on choosing a provider to meet your needs, along with detail on how we arrived at our ranking of nine systems.

 With home automation systems, you can forever banish concerns of overly expensive utility bills and stop wondering whether or not you locked the front door.
 These high-tech solutions can help make your home into a smart home.
 In fact, a smart home system can control every light, appliance and compatible peripheral in your home.

 This burgeoning industry offers a choice selection of products from respected manufacturers.
 We’ve compiled a list of the best home automation systems available and ranked them based on their offerings in a variety of categories.
 Our evaluation focuses exclusively on professionally installed automation systems, sometimes called smart home as a service or SHaaS.
 However, if you want a more-affordable, less-complete option, check out our DIY home automation review.
-For additional information, see our articles on home automation systems.

 What to Expect from Professional Home Automation?